-Advanced object naming strategies in Salesforce
+Advanced Object Naming Strategies in Salesforce

 Object names are the primary means of record identification in the Salesforce user interface including details, list views, reports, lookup fields and others.